Chionanthus virginicus: Cultivation and uses

 Although native in the southeastern United States, it is hardy in the north and is extensively planted in gardens, where specimens are often grown with multiple trunks.
 The white flowers are best seen from below.
 Fall color is a fine, clear yellow, a good contrast with viburnums and evergreens.
 It prefers a moist soil and a sheltered situation.
 It may be propagated by grafting on Ash (Fraxinus sp.).
 The wood is light brown, sapwood paler brown; heavy, hard, and close-grained.

 Traditional uses

 The dried roots and bark were used by Native Americans to treat skin inflammations.
 The crushed bark was used in treatment of sores and wounds.

 Threats

 In 2014, white fringetrees in Ohio were reported to be hosting infestations of the emerald ash borer, an insect native to Asia that has become a highly destructive invasive pest of ash trees in North America.
 Since then, emerald ash borer has been found in white fringetrees in Illinois, Indiana, Ohio, and Pennsylvania, indicating to researchers that white fringetrees are being utilized by emerald ash borers throughout the range where the species overlap.
 Symptoms of infestation include crown dieback and epicormic sprouting.

+Furthermore, the caterpillars of the Inkblot Palpita, a moth in the Crambidae family, feed on the leaves.